New York City Condos for Sale

 Considerations Before Buying a Condo

-This information will help you decide if the condo unit suits you.
-It will also give you insight into the condo board’s cooperation, organization, and helpfulness.
+This information will help you decide if the condo unit suits you and give you insight into the condo board’s cooperation, organization, and helpfulness.

 The estimated time to close a condo purchase is 1-2 months.